Arithmetic and Numeric Operations

 Raises:

-• TypeError – Raised if the condition object is not a pdarray, if A or B is not an int, np.int64, float, np.float64, pdarray, str, Strings, Categorical if pdarray dtypes are not supported or do not match, or multiple condition clauses (see Notes section) are applied
+• TypeError – Raised if the condition object is not a pdarray, if A or B is not an int, np.int64, float, np.float64, bool, pdarray, str, Strings, Categorical if pdarray dtypes are not supported or do not match, or multiple condition clauses (see Notes section) are applied

 • ValueError – Raised if the shapes of the condition, A, and B pdarrays are unequal